Skip to Content

 A common yet deceptively severe car accident injury is whiplash.
 When the neck is rocked back and forth abruptly and violently, the tendons, muscles, and ligaments in the neck and upper back can tear or twist, which is called a whiplash injury when diagnosed.

-All car accidents can cause whiplash, but the neck injury is most often seen in rear-end accidents.
+All car accidents can cause whiplash, but neck injury is most often seen in rear-end accidents.
 People in the front car are vulnerable to whiplash due to the way that the impact of the crash will move their vehicle and be absorbed by their bodies.

 Every accident case is different.
 It is crucial to find an auto accident attorney who knows how to handle the unique circumstances of your case.

-• Their experience in car accident law: Have they handled similar cases in the past?
+• Their Experience in Car Accident Law: Have they handled similar cases in the past?
 Are they knowledgeable about the type of injury you have suffered?

-• Law firm history and case results: An attorney may have years of experience, but do they have the results to back it up?
+• Law Firm History and Case Results: An attorney may have years of experience, but do they have the results to back it up?
 Many law firms post their most noteworthy case results online.

-Contact our office to discuss your specific car accident injury concerns with one of our attorneys.
-Our staff is fluent in several languages, including Spanish, French, Greek, Russian, and English.
+Contact our office to discuss your car accident injury concerns with one of our attorneys.
+Our staff is fluent in several languages, including Spanish, Greek, Russian, and English.
 We offer our services on a contingent fee basis, meaning that we receive no legal fees unless we are successful in helping you recover compensation for your losses.

 Related Pages: